OctopusDeploy/blog/blog/2018-09/docker-compose/index.md

 ## Docker-Compose and Octopus
 As shown above, using the new multi-package selection available in script steps opens up a whole new set of possibilities for deployment automation including easier docker-compose deployments.
 To integrate docker-compose in your Octopus process, select each image as an additional script-step package and make use of the `.env` file to supply the values that need to change.

 Hopefully this post gives you some ideas on where to start with your docker-compose deployments.
 We are continuing to add additional functionality to Octopus Deploy to make deploying your containers as easy as possible so that you can get back to the work of actually writing code!
-Keep an eye out for our Kubernetes support in our next big release!
+Take a peek at our [Kubernetes support](/blog/2018-09/octopus-release-2018.1/index.md) available as an alpha in the latest big release `2018.8.0`!